Is Provident Trust Group A Scam

 You can pay via their website and only needs your Account Number.
 Furthermore, you need to take note that you cannot use credit cards for your IRA Contributions.

 Contributions to IRAs must be sent only by check or wire.
+See our fee calculator and privacy disclosure for more compliance requirements.

 FAQs